How Much Does It Cost To Ship A Tractor? Everything You Should Know

 - Weight and size of your tractor – The average farm equipment can weigh up to 20,000 pounds or more, and depending on the machine and its attachments, a farm vehicle can vary wildly in dimensions (length, width, and height)

 As a rule, the larger the vehicle is, the more it will cost to ship per mile, especially if it qualifies as an oversized load.
-Oversized loads require additional permits and may require pilot cars, which adds to the cost of moving. - LTL vs. FTL shipping—Large farm tractors must be sent with FTL (Full Truckload) shipping, which means your agricultural vehicle will take up all of the available space on a truck flatbed, and you’ll pay for hauling accordingly.
+Oversized loads require additional permits and may require pilot cars, which adds to the cost of moving. - LTL vs. FTL shipping—Large farm Farming vehicles must be sent with FTL (Full Truckload) hauling, which means your agricultural vehicle will take up all of the available space on a truck flatbed, and you’ll pay for hauling accordingly.

 In contrast, smaller tractors can be sent with LTL (Less Than Truckload) hauling.
-In LTL shipping, you can share a flatbed with another shipment going to a nearby destination – For example, if your agricultural vehicle is 12 feet long and the flatbed is 48 feet long, you’ll only take up about 25% of its capacity – and the truck can carry other shipments, too.
-This reduces shipping prices, though it does make the process a bit more lengthy and complex. - Distance of shipment – You’ll be charged per mile for shipping your tractor, so a longer trip – say between states, from Maryland to Colorado – will cost more than a local shipment that’s within your state.
+In LTL moving, you can share a flatbed with another shipment going to a nearby destination – For example, if your agricultural vehicle is 12 feet long and the flatbed is 48 feet long, you’ll only take up about 25% of its capacity – and the truck can carry other shipments, too.
+This reduces delivery prices, making the process a bit more lengthy and complex. - Distance of shipment – You’ll be charged per mile for shipping your Farming vehicle, so a longer trip – say between states, from Maryland to Colorado – will cost more than a local shipment that’s within your state.

 However, the cost per mile actually tends to be lower if the distance traveled is higher.
-Though you’ll still pay more for a long-distance shipment – because it must travel many more miles – you’ll actually be paying less per mile that your agricultural vehicle is being shipped. - Population density near the destination—Tractors are often sent to rural areas far away from population centers.
-If this is the case, you may end up paying a bit more for your shipment.
+Though you’ll still pay more for a long-distance shipment – because it must travel many more miles – you’ll actually pay less per mile that your agricultural vehicle is being shipped. - Population density near the destination—Tractors are often sent to rural areas far away from population centers.
+If this is the case, you may pay a bit more for your shipment.

-This is because the driver will have to “deadhead” after dropping off the tractor.
+This is because the driver will have to “deadhead” after dropping off the Farming vehicle.
 “Deadheading” is a term used to refer to driving without carrying cargo.
-If there are no customers near your location that need to ship cargo, the driver may have a long distance to pick up their next cargo shipment.
+If no customers near your location need to ship cargo, the driver may have a long distance to pick up their next cargo shipment.
 If you live more than 200+ miles from a major population center, expect to pay a slightly higher rate because of this.

 How Should I Prepare A Tractor For Shipping?